 At the elementary school grades, purposeful homework unless addressed in their IEP/ 504 plan is assigned to all students at every grade level for a minimum of four days a week.
 Suggested purposeful homework might consist of no more than 10 minutes for KG, 10 minutes for 1st grade, 20 minutes for 2nd, 30 minutes for 3rd grade, 40 minutes for 4th grade, and 50 minutes for 5th grade in addition to dedicated reading time.
 All homework must be completed, signed by the parent or guardian and returned by the beginning of the following school day.
-If a student misses a homework assignment, does the wrong assignment, turns in an incomplete assignment, or fails to have a parent signature on the assignment, the progressive steps of the detention policy will be enforced.
-A limit of 2 warnings per missed assignment will be issued.
+If a student misses a homework assignment, does the wrong assignment, turns in an incomplete assignment, or fails to have a parent signature on the assignment will be issued.
 (See Discipline section)